-BUCCOLAM® has been the brand of choice for oromucosal midazolam on BSW Formulary since Nov 21.
-It is licensed for use in children from 3 months to < 18 years.
+BUCCOLAM[®] has been the brand of choice for oromucosal midazolam on BSW Formulary since Nov 21.
+The 2.5mg/5mg/7.5mg/10mg are licensed for use in children from 3 months to < 18 years and the 10mg is also licensed for use in adults.
 Please prescribe by BRAND NAME.
-Specialist nurses are reviewing the cohort of patients on Epistatus® and the aim will be to switch them to Buccolam®.

-If Buccolam® is unavailable, Epistatus® may be prescribed with caution and appropriate counselling.
-Epistatus® is a more concentrated solution.
+Specialist nurses are reviewing the cohort of patients on Epistatus[®] and the aim will be to switch them to Buccolam[®].
+If Buccolam[®] is unavailable, Epistatus[®] may be prescribed with caution and appropriate counselling.
+Epistatus[®] is a more concentrated solution.
 It is essential the dose of buccal midazolam prescribed on FP10 matches the dose in the syringe and the dose on the care plan before administering.